Ten Unusual Indoor Plants for Your Office Desk

 Don’t worry, they will open back up a few minutes later.
 The leaves also fold up at night, and then open up when the sun rises in the morning – or when you turn the office lights on.
 This plant is happy with a little shade, so it’s a good choice for a slightly darker room.
 But they don’t like to be cold, so if you blast the air conditioning, take this one home where it’s a little more comfortable (at least 65 degrees).

-Maybe not SO unusual, because we’ve showed you these before.
 The Sweetheart Hoya has been popular for many years, and people love to grow them because of their heart shape which is completely natural to the plant.
 But you don’t see them in a lot of offices.
 Let’s change this!
 Hoyas are a climbing plant, so you need to guide the stems.
 They have a hardy waxy quality and they produce beautiful flowers.
 But they aren’t for the fragrance sensitive, so be considerate if they are too overpowering for your co-workers.
-Consider them for bigger spaces like a lobby or lunchroom.
+Consider them for bigger spaces like a lobby, common area or breakroom.
 Hoyas don’t need direct light but they DO need some light.
 You can mist the leaves but not when the plant is flowering in the spring and summer.
 They are especially happy with a little plant food during flowering season too.
 You can grow Hoyas from leaf cuttings.

 You have probably seen this unusual succulent in Southern California as a hanging plant for your patio.
 But you can grow it indoors too.
 The name describes the long stems and the round leaves that looks like pearls draping down from the plant.
 They look fragile but they grow nicely in bright light of any kind.
 Like all succulents, water them infrequently, only when the soil is dried out.

-This is another plant you may be familiar with, and another trailing plant.
-This is a type of Sedum with thick little leaves on stems which cascade over the edges of their containers.
+This is a trailing succulent you may be familiar with.
+It goes by Donkey’s Tail or Burro’s Tail and is native to Mexico and Honduras.
+It’s a type of sedum with thick little leaves on stems that cascade over the edges of their containers.
 They are easy to propagate like lots of sedums, and they can grow in bright light or partial sun.
 With a little water every two weeks, they will grow nicely.
 They can be a little bit fragile and break off when their stems get big and heavy, so don’t handle them too much.
 Hang them (macramé is back in style!), or sit one up high on a shelf to take advantage of letting the “tails” drape.

 Aren’t the leaves on this cactus cool?
 Their zig-zag pattern gives them a different look than your average office plant.
 It is very low-maintenance, and it’s perfect for people who forget (ahem!) to water regularly.
 It actually does great if it dries out from time to time.
 Put it in a sunny window